 Flag protocol on ANZAC Day

-The Australian National Flag is to be flown at half mast from sunrise until 1200 hours on Anzac Day.
+The Australian National Flag takes precedence on ANZAC Day and is to be flown at half mast from sunrise until 1200 hours.

-During individual Anzac Day ceremonies, the Australian National Flag is to be half mast and then raised to the peak during the playing of ‘Reveille’ at the conclusion of the service.
-Noting Reveille is only played at a Dawn Service, all other times Rouse is to be played (with the exception of the Royal Australian Navy).
+During individual ANZAC Day ceremonies, the Australian National Flag is to be half mast and then raised to the peak during the playing of ‘Reveille’ at the conclusion of the service.
+Noting Reveille is only played at a Dawn Service, all other times Rouse is to be played noting the RAN always sound Reveille at a commemoration service.

 For more information on flag protocol can be found here.